department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

   <li>Restorations of coverage</li>
 </ul>

-Changes to these parts of your SGLI coverage are effective on the first day of the month after you make the change (for example, if you cancelled SGLI coverage on April 15, 2019, the change is effective on May 1, 2019):
+Changes made in SOES to these parts of your SGLI coverage are effective the following month (for example, if you cancelled SGLI coverage on April 15, 2019, the change is effective on May 1, 2019):

 <ul>
   <li>Reductions to coverage amounts</li>